Does a Verbal Contract Hold up in Court?

 For instance, you can't enter into a verbal contract with someone to procure illegal substances in exchange for money and expect to be able to take them to court if they fail to uphold their end of the deal.
 Despite the fact that you both agreed to the specific terms of the agreement, no court will enforce this agreement because the activities required to execute it are in violation of either state or federal laws.

 If you need help with does a verbal contract hold up in court, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.